 - Adhesives.
 Be sure to have some double sided tapes in various widths for putting things back together and holding them in place.
-For extra strength something like Red Tape works really well.

 While this is not even close to a comprehensive list, it's enough to get you started doing quality repairs and earning money quickly.